aken0/BeyondFairnessLiterature/Notes.md

 # Notes

-### Randomized Controlled Trials in Medical AI
+### Randomized Controlled Trials in Medical AI(2021)
-- 123
+- Motivates need for RCTs in Medical AI
+- Shows multiple challenges/biases in RCTs as well as some mitigations **Verdict:** probably not relevant for our topic, maybe check some of the citations

-### Ensuring Fairness in ML
+### Ensuring Fairness in ML(2018)
-- More of a case study
+- Presents two case studies
+- Shows different biases in mAI
+- Introduces three "Distributive Justice Options" to explain different fairness concepts (high-level overview)
+- Gives recommendations on how one could incorporate fairness concerns into ML **Verdict:** very high level, no concrete focus on ethics, rather general fairness in mAI

 ### Ethical Considerations of Using Machine Learning for Decision Support in Occupational Health: An Example Involving Periodic Workers' Health Assessments
 **Source**: https://link.springer.com/content/pdf/10.1007/s10926-020-09895-x.pdf.